Debbie Rankin, CFRE

 A graduate of Muhlenberg College, Nina received her Bachelor of Arts degree in International Business and earned her Master of Science degree from Columbia University in Social Work.

 Having resided in Montgomery County for most of her life, Nina is excited to have the opportunity to help raise support for Montgomery Parks through the Montgomery Parks Foundation.
-Nina currently lives in Gaithersburg with her husband, Lowell, and their three children Lewes, Juniper, and Mable.
+Nina currently lives in Gaithersburg with her husband, Lowell, and their three children Lewes, Juniper, and Mabel.

 Chief, Public Affairs and Community Partnerships Division